When Tooth Extraction is Necessary

 Why Are Teeth Pulled?

-A common bad dream that is reported amongst the public is having all the teeth fall out of our head.
+A common bad dream that is reported amongst the public is having all the teeth fall out of your head.
 This dream causes severe anxiety for many, and it’s a relief when we wake up and find it was all just a dream.
-While this is something that many people fear, losing a tooth or two is something that many people end up needing for multiple reasons, with some people needing teeth to be removed at a younger age than an older age.
+While this is something that many people fear, losing a tooth or two is something that many people end up needing for multiple reasons, with some people needing teeth to be removed at a younger age than older age.

 Having teeth pulled is something that happens to a variety of people for a variety of reasons.
 Some of the reasons people have a tooth pulled include: